syncfusion-content/blazor-docs/blazor/diagram-component/methods.md

 ![Diagram Clear](images/Clear.gif)

 ### ResetZoom
-[ResetZoom](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_ResetZoom)  method is used to reset the current zoom value of the diagram page to 100% when the diagram is in zoom in or zoom out state.
+  The [ResetZoom](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_ResetZoom) method is used to reset the current zoom value of the diagram page to 100% when the diagram is either in a zoomed in or zoomed out state.
 The following code example shows how to reset the current zoom value of the diagram page.

 ```cshtml
 @using Syncfusion.Blazor.Diagram